 Bowditch Point Park features areas for grilling in a relaxed tropical setting that’s sure to please everyone.
 It provides a great atmosphere for walkers, swimmers, and sunbathers.
 Pack beach chairs and enjoy this top-rated Fort Myers beach for the whole day.
 You can also spend your time on walking trails through the nature preserve while birdwatching.

 Looking for a comfortable stay in the area?
-Settle one of the superb luxury hotels on Estero Blvd, one of the best areas to stay in Fort Myers.
+Settle one of the superb luxury hotels on Estero Blvd.

 Located on Captiva Island on the Gulf Coast, Captiva Beach is a popular spot for shelling and one of the top attractions in Fort Myers.
-Captiva Beach is all about taking advantage of the outdoors with biking, sailing, bird-watching, and water activities galore.
+Encompasses several sections of pristine shoreline, Captiva Beach is all about taking advantage of the outdoors.
+On your visit, you’ll get to fill your days with biking, sailing, bird-watching, and water activities galore.

 Alison Hagerup Beach Park is a sliver of land nestled next to the state’s southwest coast.
-If you want to cast a line, keep in mind that you’re required to have a license to fish from the shore of this beautiful stretch beach.
+If you want to cast a line at Alison Hagerup Beach Park, keep in mind that you’re required to have a license to fish from the shore of this beautiful stretch beach.

-Sitting on the southern tip of Captiva, Turner Beach has a magical feel.
+Sitting on the southern tip of Captiva Island, Turner Beach has a magical feel.
 Keep an eye out: You’re likely to discover sea and wildlife in the clear, shallow waters.
-It’s the perfect beach for families offering good beach fun for everyone.
+One of the most interesting places to visit on Captiva Island, it’s the perfect beach for families offering good beach fun for everyone.

 The kids will love splashing around in the pools while looking for sea animals.
 Turner Beach also offers outdoor showers so everyone can get cleaned up before getting back to the car.